projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 <div align=center><h1>Section 6: Using the Command Line</h1></div>

 The purpose of this section is to introduce you to the following concepts:
-- Reviewing the commands you already know.
+- Reviewing command line commands from last lesson.
-- Learning new commands and how they work.
+- Learn new commands and how to work with files.

-<div align=center><h2>Review the Commands We Know</h2></div>
+<div align=center><h2>Review</h2></div>

-- The command to check what working directory you are in is `pwd`
+- Check your working directory with `pwd`
+- Check the contents of your directory with `ls`
-- You can use `ls` to list the contents of your current working directory
+- Change your working directory to one within your current working directory with `cd folderName`
-- To change your working directory, use `cd folderName` or to move up one level in the structure, use `cd ..`
+- To move up a level in your working directory, use `cd ..`
 - Create directories with `mkdir folderName`
-- Create blank files with `touch fileName.fileType`
+- Create blank files with `touch fileName.fileExtension` (i.e. `touch hello_world.py`)
-- Delete files with `rm fileName` and delete folders using the “-r” flag such as `rm -r folderName`
+- Delete files with `rm fileName` and delete folders using the "-r" flag such as `rm -r folderName`

 <div align=center><h2>New Commands</h2></div>

-Click <a href="https://cocalc.com/doc/terminal.html">here</a> to go back into the terminal emulator from the last lesson as we will be using it again to learn some new commands.
+Click <a href="https://cocalc.com/doc/terminal.html">here</a> to revisit the terminal emulator from the last lesson.
 In the previous lesson, we learned how to create empty files using touch.
-There is a way to create and write to text files with contents in the same command though using “echo”. “echo” uses the following structure:
+We will now explore a command that can create a text file and write contents to it. “echo” uses the following structure:
-`echo “Whatever text you want in quotes” > newFile.txt`
+`echo "Whatever text you want in quotes" > newFile.txt`

-Let’s create a text file called *newFile.txt* with the contents reading “Echo is a great tool to create and write to text files.”
+Let’s create a text file called *newFile.txt* with the contents reading "Echo is a great tool to create and write to text files."

 This command should look like the following:
-`echo “Echo is a great tool to create and write to text files.” > newFile.txt`
+`echo "Echo is a great tool to create and write to text files." > newFile.txt`

 Notice the structure of using only one “>” in the command.
 This is for when you are writing to empty files (or want to overwrite an entire file.)
 If you want to add to a text file, we can use two arrows like “>>”.
 Use the following to add “Adding to the text file.” to the end of newFile.txt.
 `echo “Adding to the text file.” >> newFile.txt`